microtrain/bootcamp/XX-Cloud/DigitalOcean.md

 npm start
 ```

-Test that the site is running by opening a browser and entering the ip address of your droplet on port :3000.
-Use ```ctrl + c``` to shut down the application.
-We will want our website to start up on boot.
+Test that the site is running by opening a browser and entering your new doamin name followed by port :3000, *YOUR-DOMAIN.TLD:3000*.

 ```sh
 su root